 A couple of days ago I shared the start of my master bedroom redo, the painting of the ceiling with Benjamin Moore White Dove in Pearl, and now we’ll move onto painting the master bedroom walls and crown molding that we installed.

 After the ceiling, I painted all of the trim in the whole room using Benjamin Moore White Dove Advance (the same gallon I used in my bathroom redo to paint the trim and vanity).

-The walls had a couple of spots where the paint was puckered and loose, so I scraped off the old paint, then I spackled and sanded and painted the walls, using Benjamin Moore Hazy Skies Regal, which is a green gray, in eggshell finish.
+The walls had a couple of spots where the paint was puckered and loose.
+To fix it I scraped off the old paint, then I spackled and sanded and painted the walls, Benjamin Moore Hazy Skies Regal in eggshell finish.

-After all of the molding was up, my husband went around to all of the nails that were sticking out a little and used his nail set to gently tap the heads all of the way in.
+After all of the molding was up, my husband went around to all of the nails that were sticking out a little and used his nail set to tap the heads in.
 Then it was time to caulk all of the joints and to use wood putty on the nail holes.
-We decided to use wood putty because caulk and spackle can rust the head of the nail and cause a spot on your finished paint in a few months time.
+We used wood putty because caulk and spackle can rust the head of the nail, which can cause a spot on your finished paint.
 Once all of the putty dried, the hubs sanded the spots (he said this was the worst part of the whole job).

 And that’s it.
 It wasn’t a necessarily hard job but it did take some time to do.
 I’m so glad we did it though because I think it makes the room look more finished.
 Next up is the reveal of the finished room and what we ended up spending for supplies.

 Have you put up crown molding?
 What do you think is the worst part of the process?